 Thomas M Evans

-Group Lead and Distinguished R&D Staff, HPC Methods for Nuclear Applications
+Section Head and Distinguished R&D Staff, Advanced Computing Methods for Engineered Systems

-Tom Evans specializes in the development, implementation, and application of computational radiation transport as applied in the areas of Nuclear Engineering, radiation detection, astrophysics, high energy density physics, and medical applications.
+Tom Evans specializes in the development, implementation, and application of computational transport as applied in the areas of Nuclear Engineering, computational fluid mechanics and gas flows, radiation detection, astrophysics, high energy density physics, and medical applications.
 His interests include stochastic and deterministic transport methods on massively parallel platforms, nonlinear and time-dependent transport methods, coupled physics including radiation-hydrodynamics and core-reactor physics, acceleration and preconditioning techniques, optimization and performance analysis, and large-scale scientific software design for parallel codes.
-He has published over 100 refereed journal and conference articles.
+He has published over 120 refereed journal and conference articles.
 He is the primary developer of the Denovo parallel deterministic (SN, SPN, MOC) and Shift Monte Carlo transport codes at Oak Ridge National Laboratory, which are part of the SCALE package.